The 2026 Musician EPK Checklist: What Booking Agents Actually Want to See

 Don’t Let Tech Hold You Back

-Building a press kit used to take hours of coding or expensive designers.
+Building a professional press kit used to require hours of coding or expensive designers.
 In 2026, you should be playing chords, not code.

 How Do I Make an EPK in 2026?